indrajittt/Interview-Challenge/README.md

 ##Basics
 The rules of this challenge are simple –

-•	Your code should be commented
+•	What you make should satisfy the challenge statement.

-•	We at AKJ, take code organization quite seriously, so please do ensure your source files are organized when you submit
+•	Your code should be human readable and beautiful.

-•	Please complete the code in your local repository and email a patch file / the link to info.theakjgroup@gmail.com
+•	We at AKJ, take code organization and application architecture quite seriously.

-•	Please note that you will also be judged on the elegance of your code, level of abstraction and technical skills presented in the implementation.
-For more details, refer to the Judging Criteria section below.
+•	Please complete the code in your own github repository and submit a pull request or submit the link to info.theakjgroup@gmail.com

 ##The Challenge
 ###What You’ll need to build: